mike290/forthtalk/README.md

 &defs   Searches the paths in the path list (see &path) for files with a '.frt' extension.
 It then analyses the files for forth code which defines new words.
 This is assumed to be words following a word which terminates in a colon. e.g. ':', 'portpin:', 'as:', etc. The new words are stored in a dictionary (wordFiles) with the name of the file they were found in.
 It then prints out a list of the words found.

 &file filename  Analyses a file and tries to determine if all the words used to define a new word are either in the definedWords list or the wordFiles list.
 If all the required words are already defined then the 'compileFiles' list will only contain the specified filename.
-If however, some of the words are not currently defined but found in the wordFiles list, the correcponding files are added to the compileFiles list which are recusively searched for other undefined words.
+If however, some of the words are not currently defined but found in the wordFiles list, the correcponding files are added to the 'compileFiles' list which are recusively searched for other undefined words.
 The compileFiles list is then printed.
 Nothing is sent to the Forth system.
 E.g.
 &file star-slash
 --- Analysing file .../Forth/forthwords/star-slash.frt ---
 --- Analysing file .../Forth/forthwords/star-slash-mod.frt ---